Higher Categories and Topological Quantum Field Theories: Partition Function

-To prove the Main Theorem, one needs to show that $Z_{\cross{\Cat}{G}}(M;\T)$ is independent of: \begin{enumerate} \item the choice of a representative of the color for each $2$-simplex, \item the ordering of vertices of a triangulation, \item the choice of a triangulation. \end{enumerate}
+To prove the Main Theorem, one needs to show that $Z_{\cross{\Cat}{G}}(M;\T)$ is independent of, \begin{enumerate} \item the choice of a representative for the color of each $2$-simplex, \item the ordering of vertices of a triangulation, \item the choice of a triangulation. \end{enumerate}

 These will be proved in Section \ref{sec:invariance representative}, Section \ref{sec:invariance ordering}, and Section \ref{sec:invariance pachner}, respectively.